dhutapratama/docs/queues.md

 When injecting an Eloquent model into a job, the model is automatically serialized before being placed on the queue and re-retrieved from the database when the job is processed.
 However, if the model has been deleted while the job was waiting to be processed by a worker, your job may fail with a `ModelNotFoundException`.

 For convenience, you may choose to automatically delete jobs with missing models by setting your job's `deleteWhenMissingModels` property to `true`.
-When this property is set to `true`, Laravel will quietly discard the job without raising an exception:
+When this property is set to `true`, Lets will quietly discard the job without raising an exception:

     /**
      * Delete the job if its models no longer exist.